exploratory-io/book/tutorials/quick-start.md

 Again, the dots that represent the flights are nicely on the linear trend lines for some carriers like 'AA', 'NK', but not so much for 'F9', 'VX'.

+## Use Machine Learning Algorithm to Gain Deep Insights

-### Variable Importance
+### Variable Importance with Random Forest

+Visualization is great when you can recognize the patterns and trends with your eyes.
+But most often than not, things are not that simple.

-In this flight data, we have many variables such as ARR_DELAY, DEP_DELAY, FL_MUM, DISTANCE, etc. But which variables are the most useful to characterize the carrier?
-In other words, which columns are the most useful to predicting the carriers?
-To answer this question, you can use Variable Importance Analytics feature which is introduced in V4.0.
+For example, out of all these columns (or variables) like FL_DATE, ARR_DELAY, DEP_DELAY, FL_MUM, DISTANCE, etc, which are the most useful to characterize the carrier?
+In other words, if we don't have CARRIER column, can we still predict which carrier is for any given row of the flight data?

+You can answer to this type of questions by using Machine Learning or Statistical algorithms.
+In Exploratory, you can use 'Variable Importance' feature under Analytics view.
+This internally uses Random Forest algorithm and help you find which columns are more influential in terms of predicting the outcome that you are interested.

 First, click Analytics Tab and select 'Variable Importance' from Analytics Type pulldown list.